noderod/zelkova-lqn/docs/mainserver-info.md

 Specify a base URL for the server ($URL_BASE) without http:// or https://, if not provided, it will be taken as "0.0.0.0" .
 This change is **required** in order to avoid connection errors with InfluxDB.
-Specify InfluxDB credentials, defaults are shown in the *.env* file
+Specify InfluxDB, MongoDB credentials, defaults are shown in the *.env* file

 By default, the API server is run using 4 threads via gunicorn, but this setting can be changed by the $GTH variable.